REUSE

 Automation of circular workflows through asset tracing and partner integration

-Single-use recycling is actually, at best, downcycling, as only a fraction of the material employed is reused at equivalent quality.
+Single-use recycling is often just downcycling, as only a fraction of the material employed is reused at equivalent quality.

 A single-use exception: deposit PET beverage bottles and aluminium beverage cans motivate returns.
 The standardised material can be repeatedly used in a food-safe manner for beverages.